gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 If the [S3 cache adapter](#the-runnerscaches3-section) is configured to use an IAM instance profile, the adapter uses the profile attached to the GitLab Runner machine.
-Similarly for [GCS cache adapter](#the-runnerscachegcs-section), if configured to use the `CredentialsFile`, the file needs to be present on the GitLab Runner machine.
+Similarly for [GCS cache adapter](#the-runnerscachegcs-section), if configured to use the `CredentialsFile`.
+The file needs to be present on the GitLab Runner machine.

 This table lists `config.toml`, CLI options, and ENV variables for `register`.